-Our most important function as animal hospital staff members is to understand the disease that fleas cause in our domestic animals that we treat and care for.
+Our most important function as an animal hospital is for our staff members to understand the disease that fleas cause in our domestic animals that we treat and care for.
 Fleas cause discomfort to the pet, are the cause of flea allergies and flea anemia, and can transmit Dipetalonema reconditum (heartworm look-a-like microfilaria), Hemobartonella, and tapeworms, as well as other diseases.

 Fleas can be voracious bloodsuckers, with an unrelenting appetite that can kill a small dog or cat very quickly.
 The very young, very old, or debilitated animals are more prone to this type of assault.
 This is seen mostly with heavy flea infestations, occurring as the flea season begins with large numbers of new fleas emerging from cocoons.
 The animal may literally be overwhelmed by an acute attack of hundreds or thousands of fleas that create such an acute blood loss that the animal quickly becomes weak and unable to groom or move to a flea-free environment.
 An animal may also reside in an environment with a large flea burden, and the fleas over time, gradually cause severe anemia.
 This anemia develops because of chronic blood loss that exceeds the animal’s ability to replace the loss.
 In some pets, lack of appropriate response to anemia may be due to iron deficiency from the chronic blood loss.
 Others may have underlying disease or stress that prevents them from producing an appropriate response to the blood loss.
 The clinical signs of flea anemia include pale mucous membranes (gums and sclera of the eyes), weakness, loss of appetite, and rapid shallow respiration.
 These animals have very little tolerance for stress and can literally die during blood collection or administration of a transfusion.
 Blood drawn from an anemic animal looks thin, almost translucent or Kool Aid® or wine-colored.
 The typical PCV is six to nine for an animal that is severely affected.
 Animals with moderate anemia (PCV = 12-20) are also commonly identified.
 These animals are most often seen for grooming or dipping and not specifically for the signs related to the anemia.
 The owner may think that the fleas, which have been difficult to control, need professional treatment.
 All animals presented with severe flea infestations need to be evaluated for anemia.
 Depending on the severity, the animal needs to be treated either with a transfusion or iron therapy and kept in the hospital until the environmental flea colony is controlled.
 These animals need to have the fleas on their body killed immediately either with a spray with quick “knockdown” or by shampooing.
 “Dipping” is avoided because anemic animals have a reduced ability to deal with pesticides.